premchander-revature/interviewquestions/DDL.md

 -------

-3.Write a query to create a table for the students along with three columns of ID,NAME and DEPARTMENT.
+3.Write a SQL query to create a table for the students that contains three columns as ID,NAME and DEPARTMENT.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)